 "He's been hanging out in New Zealand for years," said Dan Poynton, a Phnom Penh ex-pat who worked as a professional musician in New Zealand for many years.
 "He's not big on trying to move up in the business, so he's probably living with much less success.
 He's a master, his music hits you right between the eyes."

 Born in London to a Yorkshire mother and a Nigerian father, Jones was playing guitar by the age of 11.
 After attending a "music college" in London, where he studied guitar and cello, Jones forged a solo acoustic style that has been his trademark for years.
 He is known to his fans as a soulful singer and virtuoso guitarist, and has been called "blessed with rich timbre and biting wit."

-But Jones still slips from any convenient musical labels.
-As the Evening Post newspaper wrote in 1998, "Trying to describe just how good Paul Ubana Jones is, is like trying to define why the Mona Lisa is the most famous painting in the world -- words pale in comparison."
+But Jones still slips out from any convenient musical labels.
+As the Evening Post newspaper wrote in 1998, "Trying to describe just how good Paul Urbana Jones is, is like trying to define why the Mona Lisa is the most famous painting in the world-words pale in comparison."

 In the late 1980s Jones moved his family to New Zealand where he has forged an enduring fan base and become well known on the streets of Wellington.

 Phnom Penh music lovers can unravel the enigma of Jones themselves as he plays live shows in Cambodia.